sebawita/KinveyChat/Tutorial/tutorial-07-finishing-touches.md

 A **Webhook Step** behaves just like a **Message Step** in the sense that the **Conversation Flow Algorithm** will execute it every time it steps over it.
 So, if you follow the pizza order webhook step with a satisfaction question, your customer might get charge twice and will receive two pizza orders.

 This can be easily avoided.
 You can add an `entity` property, which is used to store the result returned from executing the webhook.
 You can use the entity content to display it to the user (more on that in the bonus section).
-But more importantly in this case, the **Conversation Flow Algorithm** will see that the webhook already contains a result, and therefore, it will not execute it again.
+But more importantly, in this case, the **Conversation Flow Algorithm** will see that the webhook already contains a result, and therefore, it will not execute it again.

 ## Send the Order to the backend

-To finalise the car renting conversation, you need to send the Order to the backend, and then provide the user with a confirmation message.
+To finalize the car renting conversation, you need to send the Order to the backend, and then provide the user with a confirmation message.

 ### Backend